 The Buddha depicted this mudra because he was calling the earth goddess to witness his vanquishment of the demon Mara.
-As a result of overcoming the final temptations Mara presented him he was able to enter enlightenment.
-Additionally, he became the first enlightened being of our time and taught the Dharma to sentient beings.
+As a result of overcoming the final temptation, he was able to achieve enlightenment.
+Additionally, after he became the first enlightened being of our time, he taught the Dharma to sentient beings.

 In his left hand he is holding the alms bowl in the flat of his palm and simultaneously displaying the Dhyana mudra.
 The alms bowl is believed to hold the cure for the three poisons of desire, hatred and delusion.
-However, it is not a medicinal cure.
-Instead the only cure for the suffering that results from the poisons is insight wisdom.
-Insight wisdom is acquired through meditation.
-This is why the Dhyana mudra is also known as the meditation mudra.
+Insight wisdom is acquired through meditation, this is why the Dhyana mudra is also known as the meditation mudra.

 Other traditional elements of this golden Shakyamuni Buddha statue include the ushnisha topknot, the elongated ears, third eye of wisdom and right turning hair coils.
 The statue also features elaborate face painting and intricate carvings on his robe.
 Click here to learn more about the original Buddha of our time.